FlipDyn with Control: Resource Takeover Games with Dynamics: Abstract

 \section{Abstract}

-We present the \texttt{FlipDyn}, a dynamic game in which two opponents (a defender and an adversary) choose strategies to optimally takeover a resource that involves a dynamical system.
-At any time instant, each player can take over the resource and thereby control the dynamical system after incurring a state-dependent and a control-dependent costs.
-The resulting model becomes a hybrid dynamical system where the discrete state (\texttt{FlipDyn} state) determines which player is in control of the resource.
-Our objective is to compute the Nash equilibria of this dynamic zero-sum game.
-Our contributions are four-fold.
-First, for any non-negative costs, we present analytical expressions for the saddle-point value of the \texttt{FlipDyn} game, along with the corresponding Nash equilibrium (NE) takeover strategies.
-Second, for continuous state, linear dynamical systems with quadratic costs, we establish sufficient conditions under which the game admits a NE in the space of linear state-feedback policies.
-Third, for scalar dynamical systems with quadratic costs, we derive the NE takeover strategies and saddle-point values independent of the continuous state of the dynamical system.
-Fourth and finally, for higher dimensional linear dynamical systems with quadratic costs, we derive approximate NE takeover strategies and control policies which enable the computation of bounds on the value functions of the game in each takeover state.
-We illustrate our findings through a numerical study involving the control of a linear dynamical system in the presence of an adversary.
+We introduce \texttt{FlipDyn} with control, a finite-horizon zero-sum resource takeover game, where a defender and an adversary decide when to takeover and how to control a common resource.
+At each discrete-time step, the players can take over or retain control, incurring state and control-dependent costs.
+The system is modeled as a hybrid dynamical system, with a discrete \texttt{FlipDyn} state determining control authority.
+Our contributions are: (i) For arbitrary non-negative costs, we derive the saddle-point value of the \texttt{FlipDyn} game and the corresponding Nash equilibria (NE) takeover strategies. (ii) For linear dynamical systems with quadratic costs, we establish sufficient conditions under which the game admits an NE. (iii) For scalar linear dynamical systems with quadratic costs, we derive parameterized NE takeover strategies and saddle-point values independent of the continuous state. (iv) For higher-dimensional linear dynamical systems with quadratic costs, we derive approximate NE takeover strategies and control policies, and compute bounds on the saddle-point values.
+We validate our results through a numerical study on adversarial control of a linear system.